bbredesen/mjson2go/README.md

 ```

 ## Field specification
-All parts of the parameter specifier are optional, though you must at least provide "%%" to create a parameter with all default values.
+All parts of the parameter specifier are optional, though you must at least provide a name after "%%" to create a parameter with default values.

 `"%%<name>%<type>%<order>"`

 `<name>` - The parameter name.
-Defaults to `p0, p1` etc. in source order
+Required.

 `<type>` - The Go type specification.
 Defaults to `string`.
 Non-primitive types will be imported to the file via goimports

 `<order>` - Numeric key for the order of paramters in the function specification.
 Need not be sequential.

-The number will be used as provided in the default parameter name, if not otherwise specified. (i.e., 10, 20, and 30 will produce `p10, p20, p30`)
+For example: `%%articleType` (defaults to string), `%%userId%int`, `%%beforeDate%time.Time`, or `%%mongoKey%primitive.ObjectID`

 ## Command Line Flags